 Although fresh herbs are the best for flavor and health benefits, they aren’t always readily available do to the changing of the seasons.
 Garden herbs can be preserved in a variety of different ways.

-The method that you use to preserve your herbs will depend on what type of herb you are trying to preserve, what you plan on using the herbs for, and also on personal preference.
+The method that you use to preserve your aromatic plants will depend on what type you are trying to preserve, what you plan on using them for, and also on personal preference.

-The first step in preserving herbs from your garden is to harvest them when they are ready.
+The first step in preserving your aromatics from your garden is to harvest them when they are ready.
 This can be done by using scissors, pruning sheers, or a strong kitchen knife, to snip the stems.

-If the herb is able to survive winter, you will want to cut the stems at the base of the plant.
-Other herbs can be entirely pulled out.
+If the plant is able to survive winter, you will want to cut the stems at the base of the plant.
+Other varieties can be entirely pulled out.
 Roots and other parts of the can be composted.